scalawithcats/scala-with-cats/src/pages/monads/reader.md

 ## The *Reader* Monad

-[`cats.data.Reader`][cats.data.Reader] is a monad that allows us to compose operations that depend on some input.
+[`cats.data.Reader`][cats.data.Reader] is a monad that allows us to sequence operations that depend on some input.
 Instances of `Reader` wrap up functions of one argument, providing us with useful methods for composing them.

-One common use for `Readers` is injecting configuration.
+One common use for `Readers` is dependency injection.
-If we have a number of operations that all depend on some external configuration, we can chain them together using a `Reader`.
-The `Reader` produces one large operation that accepts the configuration as a parameter and runs our program in the order we specified it.
+If we have a number of operations that all depend on some external configuration, we can chain them together using a `Reader` to produce one large operation that accepts the configuration as a parameter and runs our program in the order specified.

 ### Creating and Unpacking Readers